 The examples mentioned so far provided a bit of insight on how to scrape Craigslist, but there are certainly still a few areas which could be improved.

-- Properly handling pagination
+- Pagination handling

 - Support for more than one criterion